seanerice/chuck-sta-pose/README.md

 2. Run `node bridge.js` in the `posenetosc` repo
 3. Run `yarn watch` in the `posenetosc` repo.
 This will open up a window in your browser.
 4. Load, train, and run the wekinator model in `/pose_parameters`.

-## Gesture Classification (Failure)
-Wekinator allows me to classify multiple, complex gestures.

-Some gestures are:

-`raise_arm`: Raise the volume of a single voice
-* Use `hand_y` parameter to control volume
-* Use some other parameter to determine which voice is selected

-`lower_arm`: Lower the volume of a single voice
-* Same as `raise_arm`

-`arms_wide`: Controll all voices simultaneously

-`inward_circle`: Used to note a sudden "closing" or cut-off.

-Note: I may use two classifiers (one for left, one for right)

 ## Pose Parameterization